 Gross profit equals revenue less cost of revenue, and gross profit as a percentage of total revenue is referred to as gross margin.
-Our software gross profit, which equals our software revenue less subscription costs, was \$198.0 million and \$269.3 million in 2022 and 2023, respectively.
-Our gross margin increased from 67% in 2022 to 69% in 2023, while our software gross margin, which is our software gross profit as a percentage of software revenue, was 81% and 78% in 2022 and 2023, respectively.
+Our software gross profit, which equals our software revenue less subscription costs, was \$198.0 million and \$269.3 million in 2022 and 2023, respectively, and \$54.9 million and \$78.8 million in the three months ended March 31, 2023 and 2024, respectively.
+Our gross margin increased from 67% in 2022 to 69% in 2023, and from 67% in the three months ended March 31, 2023 to 69% in the three months ended March 31, 2024, while our software gross margin, which is our software gross profit as a percentage of software revenue, was 81% and 78% in 2022 and 2023, respectively, and 78% and 77% in the three months ended March 31, 2023 and 2024, respectively.
 Gross margin and software gross margin have been and will continue to be affected by various factors, including the mix between revenue from SaaS contracts and term-based licenses, the timing of our acquisition of new customers and the renewal of and expansion of sales to existing customers, support and maintenance, the costs associated with operating our platform, the extent to which we expand our customer support team and the extent to which we can increase the efficiency of our technology and infrastructure through technological improvements.
 In addition, we have benefited from a hybrid approach where we have evolved our cloud computing contracts and model to enable more flexibility with our cost structure and improved efficiency of our offering.
 We expect our gross profit and software gross profit to increase in absolute dollars as total revenue and software revenue increases.
 In the near term we expect gross margin for both total revenue and software revenue to increase as we continue to transition existing customers to SaaS contracts and improve our efficiency, although these measures could fluctuate from period to period.